fmilburn3/MSP430G2955_EnergiaPinmap/README.md

 # Energia for MSP430G2955 Custom Board

 This repository contains the pin mapping and other information required to run Energia with a custom MSP430G2955 development board.
-Pin mapping follows the BoosterPack specifications where possible and is a lightly edited version by Spirilis at 43oh.
+Pin mapping follows the BoosterPack specifications where possible and is a lightly edited version of the one by Spirilis at 43oh, updated to run on Energia v17.

 # To install
   * Dowload this repository as a zip